Progressive Transformation Learning for Leveraging Virtual Images in Training: Method

 To jointly consider these two claims, we use weighted random sampling.
 The sampling weight takes the exponential term which gives higher weights to virtual images with smaller domain gaps, while introducing one hyper-parameter $\tau$ to control the amplitude of the weights, as follows:

 where $d({\bf x})$ is the Mahalanobis distance, which is used to measure the domain gap of ${\bf x}$ from the current training set (eq~\ref{eq:mahalanobis}).
 Intuitively, using a small $\tau$ allows a more frequent selection of images with smaller domain gaps by giving them larger weights than using a large $\tau$.
-(We use $\tau$=5.0 throughout all experiments; the detection accuracy is found to be not very sensitive to $\tau$.)
+(We use $\tau$=5.0 throughout all experiments.)

 In practice, transformation candidates are selected from virtual image pool through the following four steps: i) training the human detector $f_{D}^t$ on the current training set of real images ${\bf \text{R}}^t$, ii) calculating ${\bf \mu}^t$ and ${\bf \Sigma}^t$ on ${\bf \text{R}}^t$ as in eq.~\ref{eq:gaussian_params}, iii) calculating weights for each image in the current set of virtual images ${\bf \text{V}}^t$ as in eq.~\ref{eq:weight}, and iv) applying weighted random sampling to ${\bf \text{V}}^t$ to select a pre-defined number $n$ of transformation candidates.
 (We use $n$=100 throughout all experiments.)